-For the year ended 31 December 2020, our financial assets at fair value through profit or loss primarily consisted of wealth management products and listed securities.
+For the year ended 31 December 2021, our financial assets at fair value through profit or loss primarily consisted of wealth management products, listed securities, other unlisted investments and private equity funds and NPLs.

-We invest in wealth management products, listed securities and other unlisted investments with our laid-up capital, and the investment amount should match our capital structure in terms of scale and must not affect our ordinary business operations.
+We invest in wealth management products, listed securities, other unlisted investments and private equity funds and NPLs with our laid-up capital, and the investment amount should match our capital structure in terms of scale and must not affect our ordinary business operations.
 All such financial assets, depending on their amounts and types, will be strictly reviewed and approved by our management at different levels.
 Our securities investment team conducts risk control and supervision over our investments to effectively manage the investment procedures.
-All these investment activities are subject to applicable laws and regulations.
-As of 31 December 2020, the balance of our investments wealth management products, listed securities and other unlisted investments were RMB131.4 million, RMB212.3 million and RMB19.1 million, respectively.
+As of 31 December 2021, the balance of our investments wealth management products, listed securities and funds, and other unlisted investments and private equity founds and non-performing loans were RMB24.3 million, RMB175.0 million, RMB41.2 million and RMB43.2 million, respectively.
+As confirmed by the Directors, all these investment activities are in compliance with applicable laws and regulations including the requirements set out in the Listing Rules.